 The PCAOB's standard-setting related processes, including identifying current or emerging audit issues, developing the research agenda, and working on standard-setting projects, are informed by a range of activities.
 These activities include the PCAOB's oversight activities, consultation with the Board's Standing Advisory Group ("SAG"), input from the Board's Investor Advisory Group ("IAG"), discussion with the U.S. Securities and Exchange Commission ("SEC") staff, work of other standard setters (for example, the International Auditing and Assurance Standards Board ("IAASB"), Financial Accounting Standards Board ("FASB"), and International Accounting Standards Board), and other relevant inputs and developments.

 Part I below covers the projects on the standard-setting agenda.
-Part II, beginning on page 5, covers the projects on the research agenda.
-The timing and next steps of projects are currently under review by the Board.
+Part II, beginning on page 4, covers the projects on the research agenda.